 Salvation Army resources in the Omaha/Council Bluffs metropolitan area can help low income, seniors, children, and the needy get help.
-Some examples of the assistance programs administered include the Heartland Family Fund, Head Start, senior centers, food, and emergency financial assistance.
+Some examples of the assistance programs that are administered in Douglas County include Head Start, senior centers, food, and emergency financial assistance.
+Referrals as well as case management may also be arranged for qualified clients.
 Details on these and other Omaha Salvation Army programs are below.

 A one-stop community service center is known as the Omaha Area Service Institute for Seniors, or OASIS.
 This program is run from the Durham Booth Manor, and it is offered for seniors.
 The center can provide the following to seniors.

 Winter Night Watch can help feed, shelter, and cloth homeless people in Omaha.
 The program operates from around November to February of each year, and during this period the Salvation Army has a mobile unit that travels to where people in need live and meet.
 The mobile unit delivers free hot meals, blankets and warm clothing to the needy.
 It could even in fact help a homeless person in Douglas County from freezing to death.

 Staff from the unit can also refer people to local housing and emergency shelters, provided beds are available.
 This mobile unit works with other shelter and food pantry locations that the Salvation Army has in the Omaha Nebraska area.
 Between these different programs hundreds of people can receive help during the cold winter months.
 Call (402) 898-5900.

 Seasonal services, emergency help, and material assistance is offered.
 This program is known as MASS.
 Low income people and individuals can receive help with paying for their basic needs.
 Or they may be directly given the supplies as well.
 It depends on funding levels and qualifications of the applicant.
 Assistance includes free food from the pantry, assistance with household items, prescription drugs, and often gently used clothing.
 Referrals may also be given for other local resources.